nicolasmray/nicolasmray/README.md

 <h1 align="center">Hi 👋, I'm Nicolas Ray</h1>
 <h3 align="center">A passionate developer from Argentina, currently living in Denmark</h3>

-Full Stack Developer specialized in Back-end, with a background in customer service, business, and finance.
-Proficient in Agile methodologies, Git, data structures, algorithms, and CSS frameworks.
-Experience in Front End, Back End development, and data architecture using JavaScript, SQL, React, Redux, Node, Express, Sequelize, and Tailwind.
-Advanced level of English and Italian Passport (EU Citizenship).
+Full Stack Developer passionate about Back-end, with a background in customer experience, business, and finance.
+Proficient in Git, data structures, algorithms, and CSS frameworks.
+Experience in Front End, Back End development, and data architecture using JavaScript, C#, SQL, React, Redux, Node, Express, Sequelize, and Tailwind.
+Advanced level of English.
+Italian Passport (EU Citizenship).
 Just arrived in Denmark and eager to dive into student life while gaining valuable work experience!
-Currently seeking a studiejob in tech!
+Currently seeking a job in tech!

-- 🌱 I’m currently learning **JavaScript** and **Python**
+- 🌱 I’m currently learning **JavaScript** and **C#**

 - 📫 How to reach me **nicolas.mray@gmail.com**

-- ☎️ How to reach me **+54 9 11 4936 4967**
+- ☎️ How to reach me **+45 91761992**

 <h3 align="left">Connect with me:</h3>
 <p align="left">